A. Curricular/Research/Programmatic Needs

 These categories are, of necessity, not fixed.
 An opportunity to acquire important materials for the collection can--and does--alter the original plan.
 Changes in the direction of popular culture studies will doubtless dictate future changes of emphasis.
 The adoption of a coherent plan has meant, however, that MSU's popular culture collection, while not the largest of its kind, is one of the most usable.
 The principal categories into which the collection is presently organized are: 1) comic art; 2) popular fiction, including dime novels, story magazines, pulps, juvenile series books, detective fiction, mystery fiction, science fiction, western fiction, and women's/romance fiction; 3) popular information materials, including almanacs and etiquette manuals; and 4) materials in print relating to the popular performing arts.

-In 1978, the popular culture collection was named the Russel R. Nye Popular Culture Collection in recognition of Professor Nye's work in the field and his unceasing devotion to the growth of the popular culture collection in the MSU Libraries.
+In 1978, the popular culture collection was named the Russel B. Nye Popular Culture Collection in recognition of Professor Nye's work in the field, his many in-kind donations to the popular culture collection, and his unceasing devotion to the growth of the popular culture collection in the MSU Libraries.